FLuczak/Blog2BPR/_posts/2024-01-24-Building-an-AI-first-aid-kit-showcase-and-overview.md

 ### Editor tools

 Visual editors are often used an-pair with Behavior Structures, not having a visual aid while working on more complex Finite State Machines and Behavior Trees was a difficult experience in the past, as well that most of the available libraries for AI behavior selection structures do not have this functionality, that's why I decided to implement rudimentary editors to help create and maintain the behavior structures.
-To add our previously created states we just need to call one macro- I do it at the end of the class declaration, but it can be called anywhere in the codebase if the state or behavior is included:
+The editor was made using [this helpful imgui library](https://github.com/thedmd/imgui-node-editor) To add our previously created states we just need to call one macro- I do it at the end of the class declaration, but it can be called anywhere in the codebase if the state or behavior is included:

 ``` cpp
 //Registration of a state for an editor